Official aftermovie for YE “I ship entreprenEUrship”

 We are proud to present you the start of our first youth exchange called “I ship entreprenEUrship” that is currently happening in Hotel Ambient in Struga!

-On day 1 the participants had the chance to get to know each other by doing few ice breaking games, as well as some name games.
+As one of the facilitators, Aleksandar Karatosho opened the project by welcoming the participants.
+Afterwards, they had the chance to create all the project rules together and get to know each other by doing few ice breaking games, as well as some name games.
 They also got an opportunity to learn about the Erasmus+ programme, as the biggest & most important educational program in Europe.
 As the last activity for the day, the participants made a presentation of their sending NGO’s, which contributed to developing future partnerships.

 In the following days you will also hear from some of our participants about their experience during the project.